stone-payments/stoneco-guidelines/backend/rest/README.md

 #### DELETE

-It deletes the specified resource.
-Despite the server could return other response if the item already was deleted (the resource does not exist), this operation is idempotent, because the system status will be the same.
+It deletes the specified resource, if exists.

 ```
 DELETE /client/123